bowang-lab/MEDIQA-Chat-2023/README.md

 By default, the model will be evaluated by ROUGE, BERTScore and BLEURT.
 You can change the underlying models for BERTScore and BLEURT by modifying the `bertscore_model_type` and `bleurt_checkpoint` arguments.
 We choose reasonable defaults here, which balance model size and evaluation time with automatic metric performance.
 For more information on possible models and metric performance, see [here](https://docs.google.com/spreadsheets/d/1RKOVpselB98Nnh_EOC4A2BYn8_201tmPODpNWu4w7xI/edit?usp=sharing) for BERTScore and [here](https://github.com/google-research/bleurt/blob/master/checkpoints.md) for BLEURT.

 Results will be automatically logged to any integrations that are _installed_ and _supported_ by the [HuggingFace trainer](https://huggingface.co/docs/transformers/main_classes/trainer#transformers.TrainingArguments.report_to).
-If `do_predict=True`, a file which contains the model's predictions formatted for submission to the challenge task will be saved to `output_dir / "taskX_wanglab.csv"`.
+If `do_predict=True`, a file which contains the model's predictions formatted for submission to the challenge task will be saved to `output_dir / "taskX_wanglab_runY.csv"`. `X` corresponds to the script argument `task` and `Y` to the script argument `run`.

 > We also provide a SLURM submission script for ARC clusters, which can be found at [`./scripts/slurm/run_summarization.sh`](./scripts/slurm/run_summarization.sh).